suchitra0806/amigo/README.md

 ## What it does

-**Dashboard** -- Personalized greeting, visa status, weekly on-campus hours at a glance, personal notes, and quick access to all tools.
+**Dashboard**: Personalized greeting, visa status, weekly on-campus hours at a glance, personal notes, and quick access to all tools.

-**Work Log** -- Log hours by week and work type (on-campus, CPT, OPT, STEM OPT).
+**Work Log**: Log hours by week and work type (on-campus, CPT, OPT, STEM OPT).
 Tracks your 20-hour weekly cap for on-campus employment.

-**OPT Tracker** -- Track unemployment days against the USCIS cap (90 days for OPT, 150 days for STEM OPT).
+**OPT Tracker**: Track unemployment days against the USCIS cap (90 days for OPT, 150 days for STEM OPT).
 Add employment periods and the tracker calculates your running count automatically.

-**Tax Hub** -- Key 2026 deadlines for F-1 students: W-2 availability, 1040-NR, FBAR, OPT application windows.
+**Tax Hub**: Key 2026 deadlines for F-1 students: W-2 availability, 1040-NR, FBAR, OPT application windows.
 Includes F-1 tax basics and links to free filing tools like Sprintax and GLACIER.

-**Resources** -- Curated links to official sources: IRS, USCIS, SEVP, E-Verify, FinCEN, and more.
+**Resources**: Curated links to official sources: IRS, USCIS, SEVP, E-Verify, FinCEN, and more.

-**AI Assistant** -- Powered by Gemini 1.5 Flash, trained on F-1 compliance topics including OPT/CPT rules, FICA exemptions, tax treaties, FBAR, and SEVIS requirements.
+**AI Assistant**: Powered by Gemini 1.5 Flash, trained on F-1 compliance topics including OPT/CPT rules, FICA exemptions, tax treaties, FBAR, and SEVIS requirements.

-**Profile** -- Store your name, university, graduation year, and visa status locally.
+**Profile**: Store your name, university, graduation year, and visa status locally.

 ## Data and privacy